 Not only is this a tasty recipe, but it’s also packed full of nutrients thanks to the spinach, which provides you with a good source of vitamins A, B2, B6, C, E, K, folate, magnesium, fiber, potassium, calcium, and iron.
 Research has even shown that spinach contains some anti-inflammatory and anti-cancer benefits (1) due to the wide array of phytonutrients and antioxidants!
+The lean protein in tofu will keep you feeling satisfied for hours.
 So go ahead and enjoy this delightfully fresh salad–we promise that your taste buds will thank us later.

 Spinach Salad with Baked Tofu and Carrot Ginger Dressing

 14 oz Tofu, drained, pressed, and cut into 1-inch cubes